Why Choose Us?

 Applying for Social Security Disability Insurance (SSDI) can be overwhelming, especially when you’re dealing with a physical disability.
 The Social Security Administration (SSA) has specific eligibility criteria, and understanding those requirements is key to successfully getting the benefits you deserve.

-If you have a physical condition that prevents you from working, I’m here to help you navigate the SSDI process and make sense of it all.
-Contact Grech Law Firm in Utica to schedule a free consultation.
+If you have a physical condition that prevents you from working, Grech Law is here to help you navigate the SSDI process and make sense of it all.

-SSDI is a federal program that provides monthly financial benefits to individuals who can no longer work due to a disabling physical condition.
-These benefits help cover essential living expenses, medical treatments, and other necessary costs.
+Social Security Disability Insurance is a federal program that pays monthly benefits to individuals who are unable to work due to a long-term physical or mental disability.
+SSDI benefits help cover basic living expenses, ongoing medical care, and other essential costs when employment is no longer possible.

 Qualifying for SSDI with a Physical Disability